babo/bigquery-prezi/prezi.md

 - indexes are great
 - but
 - tables scans are daunting
-- scaling horizontaly is the way at webscale problems
+- scaling out, instead of scaling up
 - started early at google by internal need
     - fast
     - scaleable